 If you are designated as one of your organization’s User Managers, adding users is the first crucial step on the path to execution.
 This will allow you to delegate responsibility to the respective parties, seamlessly collect updates for their items, and monitor each individual’s progress across all items.

-- To begin adding users, navigate to the Admin gearwheel at the top, right-hand side of the screen and select the Users tab
+1. To begin adding users, navigate to the Settings gearwheel at the top, right-hand side of the screen and select 'Users'.

-- Upon arriving in the User Portal, you should see the Add User and Upload Users from File options directly above a License bank depicting your remaining licenses
+2. On the Users page, you will see the Add User and Upload Users from File options directly above a licenses bank, which shows how many licenses you're currently using, and how many you have remaining.

-- Save your list of users and upload the saved file by double clicking the box below the file
+Alternately, to upload users in bulk, download the attached spreadsheet and populate the required fields.
+Save your list of users and upload the saved file by double clicking the box below the file.

 Create a New Plan